 Reid Gallery, The Glasgow School of Art, 4 March-27 April 2017 An exhibition of work by the feminist social documentary photographer

 Franki Raffles (1955-94) was a feminist social documentary photographer.
 This exhibition Observing Women at Work presents a selection of photographs and material by Franki Raffles [1955-94] from three bodies of work, namely ‘Women Workers in the Read More

 For our third solo show of photographs by Karen Knorr, the gallery is presenting a selection of her constructed animal scenarios taken in both Europe and India.
 Shot between 2003 and 2016 in various European museums and stately homes and in Indian palaces and Read More

 Curator: Rodrigo Orrantia

 Opening: Saturday 22 April

 This exhibition brings together the recent work of women artists who work with photography and video around the theme of identity and place.
-In the contemporary scene it is important to understand the Read More
+In the Read More

 Gestures of Resistance aims to respond to our current general mood of political anxiety and alienation by opening up socio-political critique in order to resist the palpable feeling of disempowerment.
 Rather than accepting the non-choice of the neoliberal setup of Greece or current right-wing politics both in America and Europe, the artists of Gestures of Read More